Edit Blog Post

 Published: February 4th 2020

 Tana Toraja-A Land Like no Other.
-I went, my time there seems like a dream.
-22 December, 2019.
+I went in December 2019, my time there seems like a dream.
 Woke in my little room near the harbor in Bau Bau, SE Sulawesi in the early morning hours, 4AM.
 Bad sleep night, excitement on my mind, reflecting for hours on my great journey so far and what was to come.
 Walked outside, toward the end of the lane I found a guy I had talked with the night before about a lift to the airport.
 We hopped on his moto, streets almost empty, zipped up the hills of this lovely city and headed south in the cool (ish) morning air.
 Though I had only spent 2 whole days in this town, I had grown to love it.
 Something special, beautiful setting, pretty much no tourists around.
 I think I'll be back someday.

 The Bau Bau airport is a bit of a ride, I'd say 7km outside of town.
 We rolled up to the terminal, no one there except for a few people milling about the mosque next to the airport, finishing the first call to prayer.
 I threw my pack down, sat and just listened to the sounds of the morning.
 I

 felt perfectly safe, think I dozed off for 30 minutes.
 Someone nudged me, I woke up and was surrounded by people, the airport was opening. for the early morning 5:30 flight I was on.
 At the counter, the woman tried to charge me more for my larger backpack, I just said "no thank you" and she didn't ask again, funny.
 We loaded up, lifted off, I looked back fondly at the harbor and hills beyond, blue water.
 I had been in this region for ten days, very fond of it.
 I still found myself blown away by how few tourists were in this area.
 Beautiful..the islands, cultures, jungle, animals.